-It started as a joint research project in to well being in old age between the University of Brighton and Age Concern Brighton, Hove and Portslade, taking over two years, and resulting in an academic report.
+It started as a joint research project in to well-being in old age between the University of Brighton and Age Concern Brighton, Hove and Portslade, taking over two years, and resulting in an academic report.
 But the information from the interviews (all done by the older people themselves) seemed too important not to be more widely known, and this is the result.

 All the subjects and suggestions are based on these interviews and the experiences of the interviewers themselves.
 It was done at a local level in Brighton and Hove, though most of the findings are applicable nationally.
-Similarly, many organisations listed at the end have branches nationwide.